Sandra-Be/find_defibrillator/README.md

 * A link button to provide a optimal training for the AED product
 * A map with product locations and eircode for quick access
 * A map provides users current location
-* A Contact Locallity Form to share the information to the general public
+* A Contact Locality Form to share the information to the general public
 * A link for public or community groups etc. to be able to purchase a product
 * A responsive design to be able target broader audiences